How to Set Up Failed Payment Recovery Emails (Dunning)

 Build suppression logic immediately.
 The most important thing is removing customers from the sequence when payment succeeds.
 Listen for invoice.payment_succeeded and immediately stop the dunning sequence for that customer.
 Nothing looks worse than asking someone to fix their payment right after they successfully paid.

 Handle the subscription cancelled event too.
 If the subscription is cancelled (either by the customer or automatically due to failed payment), stop the dunning sequence.
-They're no longer in a recoverable state through dunning.
+They're no longer in a recoverable state through dunning, they need a different approach.

 Consider the timing carefully.
 Don't send dunning emails in the middle of the night (customer's timezone).
 Don't send on weekends if you can't provide support.
 Time the emails for when customers can actually take action.